 Job: Telemetry operates on the incoming device telemetry stream using two statements:

 - The first selects all telemetry from the devices and sends this data to blob storage.
-From here, it is visualized in the web app.
+From here, it's visualized in the web app.

 - The second computes average sensor values over a two-minute sliding window and sends this data through the Event hub to an event processor.

 The event processor host runs in an Azure Web Job.
 The event processor takes the average sensor values for a completed cycle.
-It then passes those values to an API that exposes trained model to calculate the RUL for an engine.
-The API is exposed by a Machine Learning workspace that is provisioned as part of the solution.
+It then passes those values to a trained model that calculates the RUL for an engine.
+An API provides access to the model in a Machine Learning workspace that's part of the solution.

-The Azure Machine Learning model is available as a template to show these capabilities working from device telemetry collected through IoT solution accelerators services.
+The Machine Learning model is available as a template that shows how to work with telemetry collected through IoT solution accelerator services.
 Microsoft has built a regression model of an aircraft engine based on publicly available data, and step-by-step guidance on how to use the model.

 The Azure IoT Predictive Maintenance solution accelerator uses the regression model created from this template.
-The model is deployed into your Azure subscription and exposed through an automatically generated API.
-The solution includes a subset of the testing data representing 4 (of 100 total) engines and the 4 (of 21 total) sensor data streams.
+The model is deployed into your Azure subscription and made available through an automatically generated API.
+The solution includes a subset of the testing data for 4 (of 100 total) engines and the 4 (of 21 total) sensor data streams.
 This data is sufficient to provide an accurate result from the trained model.